Psychedelic/cap-motoko-library/examples/README.md

 Use the documentation here to understand how to run the separate services which are required in your local development environment.

 Deploying to Mainnet, shouldn't be any different, although the version of [Cap](https://github/com/psychedelic/cap) might be diferent from the version you run locally, so keep track of releases.
-If interested in finding more about deploying to the Mainnet, [read here](#deploying-to-mainnet).
+If interested in finding more about deploying the examples to the Mainnet, [read here](#-deploying-the-examples-to-mainnet).

 # 🤔 How to run the examples?